Moreholidays February Umbrella Day

 • If you are short on time, buy them pre-made and ready-to-cook at the store.

-• Go out to lunch or dinner at a restaurant that has stuffed mushrooms on the menu.
+• Go out to lunch or dinner at a restaurant that has them on the menu.

 • Experiment with different stuffings.
 Try one you’ve never had before.